-The Sixth Judicial District presently has telephonic conferencing & video conferencing at the courthouses in Pendleton, Hermiston and Heppner.
-Unless prohibited by statute, all in-custody matters will be heard by video or telephone conferencing unless transport is ordered prior to the scheduled hearing.
+The Sixth Judicial District presently has equipment to accommodate simultaneous electronic transmission at the courthouses in Pendleton, Hermiston and Heppner.
+Unless prohibited by statute, all in-custody matters will be heard by simultaneous electronic transmission as defined in ORS 131.045 unless transport is ordered prior to the scheduled hearing.
 Out-of-custody matters may be heard by video or telephone conferencing if authorized by the judge.